-Candy Floss, our very own health and safety superhero, is ready to help children do all they can do to stay healthy at home.
+Candy Floss, our very own health and safety superhero, is ready to help children do all they can to stay healthy at home.
 Candy Floss focuses on teaching children about safety, germs and illness prevention while also supporting families as they implement healthy routines and practices at home.

-Learning About Germs & Illness
+Learning About Germs and Illness

-With the recent news of spreading illnesses like flu and Coronavirus, it is more important than ever to continue to implement our strong health and safety practices with every child, every day.
+It is more important than ever to continue to implement our strong health and safety practices with every child, every day.
 As children are learning to take care of themselves, we know that families too can benefit from continued focus on the importance of washing hands, covering coughs and sneezes, etc. Candy Floss is here to help ensure a focus on health and safety not only as part of our curriculum in nursery, but to support families in these efforts at home as well.
 We consider personal wellbeing an important learning opportunity.